samclark1999/Restaurant_GraphQL/README.md

 # Restaurant_GraphQL
-Querey data from a JSON file using GraphQL
+Query data from a JSON file using GraphQL

+## Description
+This is a basic application that uses GraphQL to setup a restaurant schema.
+By navigating the port 5500/graphQL, the graph QL interface displays on the browser and you can query different parts of the restaurant data located in the restaurants.json file.

 ## How to Run
 Clone Restaurant_GraphQL to your local computer.
 First run an NPM Install to aquire necessary packages.
 Next run a node index.js.
 Finally navigate to localhost port specified /graphql